 Few hours trips

-- Taivaskero: in 1952 one of the Olympic flames was lit here by the rays of sun on top of Taivaskero (807 m).
+- Taivaskero: in 1952 one of the Olympic flame was lit here by the rays of sun on top of Taivaskero (807 m).
 Now a small memorial reminds of this event.
 This round trail is 9 km long with 340 m elevation gain, the walk takes about 3-4 hours.

 Whole day trips